Indiana Labor Laws Guide

 • 30 days after active duty orders end.

-To be eligible for this family military leave, employees must have worked for the same employer for at least 12 months, as well as at least 1,500 hours in the 12 months of employment preceding the leave request.
+To be eligible for this family military leave, employees must have worked for the same employer for at least 12 months and for at least 1,500 hours in the 12 months preceding the leave request.

 Furthermore, the employer may require that this leave be taken as a substitute for other paid leave, excluding medical or sick leave.

-Military leave — employees performing military service are eligible for paid leave of up to 15 days per calendar year when called up for military duty.
+Military leave — Employees performing military service are eligible for paid leave of up to 15 days per calendar year when called up for active duty, training duties, or reserve call-ups.

 Employees must provide a written order or statement requiring military duty to be eligible for pay.